Nobility Ranks & Royal Titles Around the World

 Like the Russian and Bulgarian title of Tsar, it also stems from the Roman title for emperor; Caesar.
 (The Old Norse word for emperor was keisari.)
 The title has been used since the Middle Ages across both the Austrian and German Empires.

-These are just a few of the many fascinating regal titles and lesser-known noble ranks from around the world.
+These are just a few of the many fascinating regal titles and lesser-known noble ranks of both sovereign rulers and related or similar roles from around the world.
 There are many more examples of these historic and interesting royal roles, such as the Sultans of the Ottoman Empire, the Pharaohs of Egypt, the Asian Maharajas and the Persian Shahs.

 If learning more about these less well-known titles has piqued your interest in acquiring your own prestigious Noble Title get in touch using the enquiry form in the sidebar or you can contact our Geneva office directly between 10.00-19.00, Monday to Friday on +41 225 181 360.